(01744) 678150

 Government ‘Floor- Targets’

 Each year the Government issue ‘floor-targets’ for schools.
 This helps to identify schools that may need some support in a particular area.
-In 2018, at KS 2 schools could meet floor-targets either by:
+The floor target for KS 2 is either by:

 • Having progress scores that lie within ‘thresholds’ issued nationally.